LeonardA-L/techio-what-new-in-node-8/markdowns/post.md

 **Node 8.0.0** is here!
-It enters Node's Long Term Support roadmap and it brings some new interesting features.
+Released on May 30th 2017, It enters Node's Long Term Support roadmap and it brings some new interesting features.
 The complete release note is available on [the official Node blog](https://nodejs.org/en/blog/release/v8.0.0/), but let's take a look at the some of the highlights :)

 ---------